 Spending too much on entertainment

 Sometimes I see people spending so much money on entertainment that the only question I have: are they that boring?
 Yes, boring, not bored.
 Because if you are a dull person, you’ll need a lot of activities to entertain yourself.
-Being boring is sad.
-Do you know what makes people less boring?
+But do you know what makes people less boring?
 Reading books and learning new stuff.
 By the way, it also helps with gaining more knowledge and developing new skills needed to succeed in life and actually add value to this world instead of living a mediocre life.

 Buying things for the future